 If the blog post is “10 questions to ask before purchasing a homeowner’s policy”, you could post one of the questions to get your network’s attention.
 A few weeks after the post goes live, don’t be afraid to share the link again.
 Chances are many of your followers didn’t see it the first time.

-Take smaller pieces of the blog and share those, such as images, statistics, quotes, or video and share them separately.
-You likely spent a good amount of time on the content and it will still be valuable long after the blog is published.
+Take smaller pieces of the blog—images, stats, quotes, video—and share them separately.
+You likely spent a good amount of time on the content and it will be valuable long after the blog is published.
 Below is an example of how Paradiso Insurance shares their blogs through social media.